• +1 919 200-0292

 Measuring Passive Antenna Gain (dBi)

-How We Measure Your Antenna’s Gain
+How We Measure Your Antenna’s Gain and Radiation Pattern

 The standard method for quantifying antenna performance is Gain.
 An antenna’s gain is so fundamental to its evaluation, that we have written several tutorials on the subject in our educational section.
 Gain is a function of direction, meaning that gain is usually different in various directions.
 Varying gains in different directions, create an antenna gain pattern, or radiation pattern.
 This pattern tells us the preferred, or best directions, for energy from your antenna.
 Oh, and it tells us its poor directions too!